Allen Mountain

 From the trailhead you will descend a bit to a bridge crossing of the Hudson River.
 After a short walk through an attractive forest you will come to Lake Jimmy and a sharp left turn for a new bypass that avoids the not-so-good floating bridge.
 Much of the hike will bring you along a state trail that follows not only foot trails but old woods roads and even a gravel road or two.
 The bridge over the Opalescent River was destroyed in a storm in October 2019.
 At this time, there is no plan to replace it.

-At 5 miles go right on a plain but unmarked trail, often referred to as a "herd path."
-The herd path is very apparent and is the most attractive portion of the route.
+At 5 miles go right on an obvious, but unmarked, trail.
 As you approach the top and start following Allen Brook the terrain gets much steeper.
 Along Allen Brook there is a slide that can be climbed, but care is needed as it is very slippery – a rough herd path on the side will avoid the exposed rock.
 The summit is treed but off to the side there is an opening or two to take in excellent views of the area.

 Packages and Promotions